tomphp/functional-refactorings/catalog/recursion-to-map.md

 than how you are implementing it.

-It also separates to the responsibility of iterating over the collection from the per item filtering rules.
+It also separates to the responsibility of iterating over the collection from the per item transformation rules.
 This increases reusability and composability.

 ## Description